20squares/manifold-finance/manifold-hedger/documentation/pics/documentation.md

 In turn, `Subgame1` and `Subgame2` can be other games defined using the same DSL.
 Notice that the wire `x` is internal and totally hidden from the 'outside world'.

-### Exhogenous parameters
+### Exogenous parameters

 An exogenous parameter is a given assumption that is not part of the model, and is fed to it externally.
 As such, it is treated by the model as a 'fact' that cannot really be modified.
-An example of exhogenous parameter could be the market conditions at the time when a game is played.
+An example of exogenous parameter could be the market conditions at the time when a game is played.

-Exhogenous parameters are just defined as variables, as the field `variables` in the previous code blocks testifes.
-These variables can in turn be fed as exhogenous parameters to inside games, as in the following example:
+Exogenous parameters are just defined as variables, as the field `variables` in the previous code blocks testifes.
+These variables can in turn be fed as exogenous parameters to inside games, as in the following example:

 ```haskell
 gameName stock1Price stock2Price  = [opengame|